artema/project-2027/README.md

 # Licensing

-Code license: GNU Lesser GPL
+Licensed under the GNU Lesser GPL.

 The following files are not a part of 2027 and/or are not released under the LGPL: